Harvest Moon Stargazing at Westmont Observatory

-Westmont’s powerful Keck Telescope will zoom in on the craters of the moon, the rings of Saturn and a globular cluster during a free, public viewing Friday, May 17, beginning at about 8 p.m. and lasting several hours.
+Westmont’s powerful Keck Telescope will aim for the Double Double star system during a free, public viewing Friday, Nov.
+15, beginning at about 7:30 p.m. and lasting several hours.
 The best viewing generally occurs later in the evening.
-In case of inclement weather, please call the Telescope Viewing Hotline at (805) 565-6272 and check the Westmont website to see if the viewing has been cancelled.
+In case of inclement weather, please call the Telescope Viewing Hotline at (805) 565-6272 and check the Westmont website to see if the viewing has been canceled.

 The viewing, which will be challenged with a close-to-full moon in the eastern sky, will focus on objects in near the zenith or to the west.
 Thomas Whittemore, Westmont physics instructor, says he’ll zoom in on Epsilon Lyrae, the Double Double, which is a quartet of stars about 200 light-years away.
 “One pair of stars takes 600 years to orbit each other and the other pair takes about 1,000 years,” he says.
 “Now, imagine the fact that the two pairs are separated by 0.2 light-year and would likely take a half million years to complete one orbit.”